Windward Estate

 No analysis available

-Listings explicitly identify the property as leasehold and state the land lease expires in 2033.
-No later renewal/extension year is mentioned, so 2033 is taken as the lease expiry year.
+The listings clearly identify the project as leasehold and give the lease expiration year as 2033.
+No later renewal or extension year appears in the remarks, so 2033 is the best supported expiry date.

 No analysis available